JaneliaSciComp/python-dist-demo/README.md

 #### Windows

-On Windows, getting NumPy from conda-forge is not needed (in fact, it does not seem to work), so it can be installed implicitly as a dependency for H5py.
+On Windows, getting NumPy from the conda-forge channel is not needed (in fact, it does not seem to work), so it can be installed implicitly as a dependency for H5py.
 To make a single executable, use Nuitka's `--onefile` argument instead of `--standalone`, and continue to use `--include-data-files`:

-    $ conda create --name python-dist-demo python=3.10
+    $ conda create --name python-dist-demo-1 python=3.10
-    $ conda activate python-dist-demo
+    $ conda activate python-dist-demo-1
     $ conda install h5py
     $ python -m pip install nuitka
     $ cd python-dist-demo/demo1